Learn about the Belgian minimum wage and the average salary you can expect to earn as an expat in Belgium

 Gender pay gap in Belgium

-Separate figures released by the OECD in 2017 cite Belgium as having one of the lowest gender pay gaps in Europe, at just 3.3%.
-This compares very favourably to the EU average of 19.2% – and in the public sector, women in Belgium are paid more on an hourly basis than men.
+Figures released by the OECD in cite Belgium as having one of the lowest gender pay gaps in Europe, at just 3.7%.
+This compares very favourably to the EU average of 19.1% – and in the public sector, women in Belgium are paid more on an hourly basis than men.

 How does salary in Belgium compare?

-In addition to having one of the highest minimum wages in Europe, Belgium also has labour laws in place to protect the rights of workers at a national level.
+In addition to having one of the highest minimum wages in Europe, Belgium also has labor laws in place to protect the rights of workers at a national level.

 Employers in Belgium must pay their staff at least once a month, or twice a month if they’re a manual worker.
 They must also provide a payslip to the employee for each payment they make.